Description

 | parameter_name | The name of the parameter to be modified. |

-| expression | The value of the parameter after modification. |
+| expression | The new value of the parameter. |

-| COMMENT | The comment on the modification.
-This parameter is optional.
-We recommend that you specify this parameter. |
+| COMMENT | The comment about the modification.
+This parameter is optional, but we recommend that you do not ignore it. |

 | SCOPE | The effective scope of the parameter modification.
-Valid values:
+Valid values: MEMORY, SPFILE, and BOTH.

-| SERVER | The OBServer node in the cluster on which the parameter value is to be modified.
+| SERVER | The OBServer node in the cluster whose parameter value is to be modified.
 You can specify only one OBServer node. |

-| ZONE | The zone in the cluster in which the parameter value is to be modified.
+| ZONE | The zone in the cluster whose OBServer nodes have their parameter values modified.
 You can specify only one zone.
-After you specify a zone, the modification takes effect on all OBServer nodes in the specified zone.
-You cannot specify both ZONE and SERVER. |
+The modification takes effect on all OBServer nodes in the zone.
+You cannot specify both Zone and Server. |

-| TENANT | The tenant for which the tenant-level parameter is to be modified from the sys tenant.
-By default, if you do not specify this parameter, the parameter is modified for the current tenant.
-Valid values:
+| TENANT | The tenant in which the value of the specified tenant-level parameter is to be modified.
+The default value is the current tenant.

-This parameter is required only when you modify a tenant-level parameter for the specified tenant from the sys tenant.
-For the list of tenant-level parameters, see Tenant-level parameters. |
+This clause is required when you want to modify the value of a tenant-level parameter from the sys tenant.
+For more information about tenant-level parameters, see Tenant-level parameters. |

 Examples

-Modify the value of the cluster-level parameter
+Change the value of the cluster-level parameter

-obclient [oceanbase]> ALTER SYSTEM SET major_freeze_duty_time='01:00' TENANT = sys;obclient [oceanbase]> ALTER SYSTEM SET major_freeze_duty_time='01:00' TENANT = all_user;obclient [oceanbase]> ALTER SYSTEM SET major_freeze_duty_time='01:00' TENANT = all_meta;Modify the value of the tenant-level parameter
+obclient [oceanbase]> ALTER SYSTEM SET major_freeze_duty_time='01:00' TENANT = sys;obclient [oceanbase]> ALTER SYSTEM SET major_freeze_duty_time='01:00' TENANT = all_user;obclient [oceanbase]> ALTER SYSTEM SET major_freeze_duty_time='01:00' TENANT = all_meta;Change the value of the tenant-level parameter

-major_freeze_duty_timefor a user tenant from the current tenant.obclient [oceanbase]> ALTER SYSTEM SET major_freeze_duty_time='01:00';
+major_freeze_duty_timein the current tenant.obclient [oceanbase]> ALTER SYSTEM SET major_freeze_duty_time='01:00';